chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-07-26-fix-bug-in-rose.markdown

 ```
 The execution may crash by triggering a non-negative stride assertion in a runtime function.
 Or it may generate an incorrect PI value rather than ```3.141593```.
 Something is obviously wrong in the compilation.

+## C. Analyze the Bug

+ROSE is a source-to-source compiler so it conveniently outputs a transformed source code (with a prefix of `rose_`) as part of the OpenMP lowering translation step.
 Let's see the generated source code.

 ```.term1